Analytics built by: Location, Inc.

 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 14,722, 6,086 total housing units (homes and apartments), and a median house value of $140,307, house prices in Scottsboro are solidly below the national average.
+With 14,405 people, 5,985 houses or apartments, and a median cost of homes of $128,807, house prices in Scottsboro are solidly below the national average.

 Notably, Scottsboro's appreciation rate in the latest quarter is one of the lowest in America.

 Relative to Alabama, our data show that Scottsboro's latest annual appreciation rate is lower than 60% of the other cities and towns in Alabama.

 |$109,001 - $217,000||38.0|